Umutayb/resume/README.md

 ## WORK EXPERIENCE

 **Technical Test Lead** ***[@ citizenM hotels](https://www.citizenm.com/how-to-citizenm)*** _(01.03.2022 - Present)_ <br>
-CitizenM is a Netherlands-based hotel developer, investor, and hotel chain.
+citizenM is a Netherlands-based hotel developer, investor, and hotel chain.
 - I was contracted to inspect the entirety of citizenM's quality assurance activities in order to develop a ***TMM*** (Test Maturity Model)
 - Created an extensive Test Maturity Model, covering five stages of quality assurance maturity levels & uncovering potential optimizations to be made
 - Helped various teams improve their testing activities
-- Helped CitizenM increase the quality of their products by establishing quality standards while detecting points of improvements & vulnerabilities
+- Helped citizenM increase the quality of their products by establishing quality standards while detecting points of improvements & vulnerabilities
 - Created a clean, efficient & unified test automation approach by providing standard tools of selection for various teams
   - Created an api test automation solution for the entirety of citizenM's backend services
   - Created a web ui test automation solution for citizenM's Website